kristoferdoman/KingsRaid/README.md

 5. Profit!

 Patches welcome.
 Do not use the experimental macros unless you know what you're doing, or maybe you want to help me develop them.
 That's just my testbed for new ideas.

+## MEmu

+I edited and used what was done by @cppisking to quickly make a working version for MEmu users.
+It's still very much a rough draft.
+But, with that being said, **raid leader**, and **raid member**, macro generators should be working perfectly if you use the default screen resolution in MEmu.
+I haven't tested with any other settings.
+There's also a directory permission setting you need to have full access to, to allow the script generator to write to the MEmu script directory.

+### Instructions

+1. Click [here](https://github.com/kristoferdoman/KingsRaid/archive/master.zip) to download the zipped files
+  * Unzip the files

+2. Install [Python 3.5 or higher](https://www.python.org/).
+Just because 2.7 works now, doesn't mean it will in the future!
+I plan to break support for Python 2.
+Use Python 3.

+3. Navigate to where you've installed MEmu, the default location should be: **C:\Program Files\Microvirt\MEmu**
+  * right click on the scripts folder
+  * select properties from the context menu
+  * click the security tab along the top
+  * click edit to change the permissions
+  * click the group or username with which you are associated
+  * make sure the full control check box in the bottom is checked
+  * click apply

+4. Open MEmu and create a macro for **Raid Member**, and **Raid Leader** with anything in it
+  * open the settings for each macro and check unlimited playback
+  * we're going to use these macro placeholders to place our macros we generate

+5. Double click `krng.memu.py` in the location where you've unzipped the files

+6. Follow the instructions

+### Example

+Here's the settings which I know work for sure right now:
+  * screen resolution, press enter
+  * choose option 2 (Raid Member) or 3 (Raid Leader)
+    * option 1 and 4 haven't been implemented yet
+  * choose the macro you'd like to overwrite

+**Note:** I will eventually clean up the code so it's more maintainable, and easier to edit, and more object oriented.